Coronavirus digest: Argentina announces 'circuit-breaker' curbs | DW | 21.05.2021

 The country has registered a total of 3,635,162 cases and 87,128 deaths.

-The decision comes after two of three expert panels recommended to grant approval of the two-dose vaccine.
+The decision comes after two of three expert panels recommended granting approval for the two-dose vaccine.

 As part of China's global campaign to vaccinate its nationals living and working abroad, Chinese citizens living in Thailand have started getting the jab.